karravennela/SMART_HOME_AUTOMATION_using_HC05-BTmodule_and__Interrupts/README.md

       - d/D Fan OFF
       - e/E Both ON
       - f/F Both OFF
-  - Here, UART0 interrupt (UINT0) is used to give input command to control the LED and Fan accordingly.
+    - Here, UART0 interrupt (UINT0) is used to give input command to control the home appliances accordingly.